Information Disclosure and Promotion Policy Design for Platforms: Model

-The example illustrates the structure of the purchase probability in \eqref{eq:ConsumerDemand:Rho} and the consumer surplus in \eqref{eq:ConsumerWelfare:W} when purchasing decisions correspond to uniformly distributed willingness to pay.
+Our formulation does not specify any relationship between the demand function in \eqref{eq:ConsumerDemand:Rho} and the consumer welfare in \eqref{eq:ConsumerWelfare:W}, and our results do not depend on these two being related as long as they satisfy Assumptions~\ref{assump:Demand} and \ref{Assump:ConsSurplus}.
+However, in many practical settings the demand and consumer surplus functions are generated according to an underlying consumer utility model.
+The following example illustrates such a relation, between the purchase probability in \eqref{eq:ConsumerDemand:Rho} and the consumer surplus in \eqref{eq:ConsumerWelfare:W}, when purchasing decisions correspond to uniformly distributed willingness to pay.
+We revisit this example throughout the paper for illustration.

-\begin{example}[Uniform WtP] Suppose that there are two products on the platform, and that for $\alpha,\beta \in [0,1]$, each customer $t$ has willingness to pay that is independent and distributed uniformly over a unit square:

-Suppose that each arriving customer maximizes its net surplus (which equals zero when not buying) and that seller 2 sets a fixed price equal to $0$ (or equivalently, that $v_t^2$ represents consumer $t$'s value relative to some fixed price).
-Then, each customer's probability of purchase as a function of the first product's price $p\in (-\infty ,\alpha]$, the platform's promotion decision, and the consumer type is:
+\begin{example}[Uniform WtP] Suppose that there are two products on the platform, for which each customer~$t$ has willingness to pay that is independent and distributed uniformly over a unit square: $v^1_t \sim U[a-1,a]$ and $v^2_t \sim U[b-1,b],$ {where $a,b$ are parameters in $[0,1]$.} Suppose that each arriving customer maximizes her net utility (which is normalized to zero under the outside option) and that seller 2 sets a fixed price equal to~$0$ (or equivalently, that $v_t^2$ represents consumer $t$'s value relative to some fixed price).
+Then, given the first product's price $p\in [0,a]$, the demand function in~\eqref{eq:ConsumerDemand:Rho} is characterized by: The consumer surplus function is then characterized by:

-Recall that $\rho_0(p)$ is the purchase probability from an impatient consumer when the seller is promoted, and $\rho_c(p)$ is the purchase probability from a patient consumer who considers both products.
-The consumer surplus is:

 \end{example}